The Winner of the 2019 Distinguished Alumni Award:

 The Rev. Rivera-Torres was born in Ponce, Puerto Rico on May 4, 1936.
 He graduated from Ripon College in Wisconsin before attending General and receiving his Master of Divinity in 1962.
 He has furthered his education with studies at the University of Puerto Rico in History and at Carlos Albizu University in Psychology.

 He is married to The Rev. Blanca E. Otaño (Blanqui) ordained as the first Hispanic clergywoman in the Presbyterian Church USA.
 He has three daughters Lisa Marie, Aurora Taina and Sofia Cristina and one son Jorge Juan.
 He is the grandfather of Jorge Juan III, Sergio Andrés and Valentina Sofía.

 As the contemporary Episcopal Church faces the challenge of embracing and meeting the needs of the various Latino/Latina/Latinx communities that feel called into our fold, we can look to the work and writings of Padre Rivera-Toreres for an example to see how a once predominantly white and Anglo religious tradition adapted itself to a completely different culture.

-Rivera-Torres will preach and be presented with the Distinguished Alumni Award at the Memorial Eucharist May 14, 2019, during the next annual Alumni Gathering.
-Please go to gts.edu/alumni for more information.
+Rivera-Torres will preached and was presented with the Distinguished Alumni Award at the Memorial Eucharist May 14, 2019, during the annual Alumni Gathering.
+Click here to read more.
+Click here to read Padre Jorge’s sermon.